-- Edit axis ranges: The default chart that was generated unnecessarily shows range that is less than 0.
+- Edit axis ranges: The default chart that is generated shows range that is less than 0.
 Negative numbers are not meaningful in this context and this range takes up space in the chart.
 In the Appearance section, expand X-axis: Sales and change Range from Auto to Custom.
 Note that Min automatically resets to 0.
 Expand Y-axis: Gross Profit and change Range from Auto to Custom and note that Min automatically resets to 0 for the Y-axis as well.

 - Select Done editing.

 Deselect data: Data can be excluded from the chart by deselecting items that are not of interest.
 Exit edit mode by selecting Done editing and open the Selections tool .
 Search for Customer and select all customers except the following customers: Big Foot Shoes, Boleros, Bond Ltd, El Carnevale, Fritid AB, Las Corbatas, The Fashion, and Vite.